-We have updated this page January 2021 following the recent updated national lockdown guidance from the Government about the easing of lockdown restrictions.
+We have updated this page in April 2021 following guidance from the Government about the easing of lockdown restrictions.

 - Automated service to make a rent payment, please press 2